mariosgeo/Geology/README.md

-# Geology - Machine Learning Inpainting for Geological Models
+# Geology - Biharmonic Inpainting for Geological Models

 This repository contains a Python implementation for geological model reconstruction using machine learning inpainting techniques.
 The project focuses on filling gaps in geological data using biharmonic inpainting and one-vs-all classification methods.